 When was the Standards System Updated?

 The Standards system was updated on January 1st 2017.
-Yoga Alliance International Australia was the first Yoga Alliance organisation in the world to elevate the Standards for teacher training.
+Yoga Alliance International Australia was the first Alliance organisation in the world to elevate the Standards for teacher training.
 The same year, on September 1st its sister Yoga Alliance International Italia replaced the old 200 hour standard with the RYS 250 PLUS nationwide.

 Why was necessary to update the Standards?